naiyt/reddit-replier/README.md

     limit

 The limit of posts to request at once.
 The Reddit API restricts you to at most 1000 per request.
-Less should be just fine if you are watching smaller subreddits.
+Less should be just fine if you are watching smaller subreddits. praw ensures that you are staying with Reddit API limits, so you don't need to worry about that.

     debug

-Mainly used for tests.
+Prints the message being posted rather than actually posting it.

 Examples
 ========